RJAIN-27/SlackBot-CSC510/Design.md

 - The user wishes to understand what model to apply on a dataset.
 The bot interacts with the user to get the dataset.
 It then performs the standard machine learning techniques in python, on the dataset and suggests the best suited model for the same.
 This reduces the user's effort in trying to understand from a myriad of sources on what has to be done with the dataset.
 This feature is applicable when the users' data set is either a numerical one or a combination of numeric and alphanumeric content.

 - The user wishes to understand the dataset better.
 The bot interacts with the user to get the dataset.
-The bot then performs basic Exploratory Analysis on the dataset and yields the results to the user.
+The bot then performs basic Exploratory Analysis on the dataset and yields the resulting information to the user.
 It also performs various statistical tests like Normality Tests, Coefficient tests, Parametric Statistical Hypothesis Tests and Nonparametric Statistical Hypothesis Tests and give the results to the user.

 - The user requests for information about an ML library or API in python, then bot renders this information.